 Language learning is themed around relevant topics and ensures that, the appropriate vocabulary; grammatical structures and linguistic skills are introduced and revisited at regular intervals, throughout students’ learning journey.
 Our curriculum gradually introduces increasing levels of complexity over time, to stretch and challenge all students, regardless of their ability.

-We are aiming to reinforce positive ideas around diversity and difference by developing students’ awareness and understanding of the countries where French/ Spanish is spoken, their people and culture.
-The European Day of Languages is celebrated each year to embed the notion that language learning and the secondary skills, which are encompassed within this, are important.
-Curriculum time is allocated to raising students’ aspirations by opening up their minds to the outside world and how languages can be beneficial to them.
+To develop our students as global citizens curriculum time is dedicated to developing students’ awareness and understanding of the countries where French/ Spanish is spoken, their people and culture.
+The European Day of Languages is celebrated each year to embed the notion that language learning is important and to reinforce positive ideas around diversity and difference.